Hong Kong Protesters Call for Foreign Backing Ahead of G20

 He added that as Hong Kong’s former sovereign power, Britain had a “responsibility” to uphold the freedoms promised to Hong Kong.

-Opposition to the bill in Hong Kong has broadened into a tense struggle for greater democracy, with huge marches on June 9 and June 16 viewed as a stunning repudiation of the administration of the city’s top official, the Beijing-backed Carrie Lam, who faces a no-confidence motion in the legislature Wednesday.
+Opposition to the bill in Hong Kong has broadened into a tense struggle for greater democracy, and even, in some quarters, self-determination.
+Huge marches on June 9 and June 16 viewed as a stunning repudiation of the administration of the city’s top official, the Beijing-backed Carrie Lam.
+She faces a no-confidence motion in the legislature Wednesday.

 Protesters have also occupied government offices and besieged police headquarters in a bid to make their voices heard.
 Many are angry at what they claim is heavy-handed suppression of the protests by police.
 The U.K. has said it would suspend sales of tear gas to the Hong Kong police until an independent investigation into the allegations was made.

-Wednesday’s protesters said they also planned to hand in letters at the legations of Japan, Canada, France, Germany, and others.
-The Russian consulate declined to meet with protesters.
+Wednesday’s protesters also handed in letters at the legations of the E.U., Canada, and Germany, where a member of consulate staff came out to greet the crowd to shouts of “Danke!” (thank you).

+Staff at the Russian, Indonesian and Indian consulates declined to meet with protesters, who chanted “Free Hong Kong from China!” and “Save Hong Kong from China!”
+Organizers said a total of 16 consulates were visited during the course of the day.

+“We can’t do this ourselves—the international governments do have a responsibility to help us,” said a 22-year-old protester surnamed Chan.
+“Maybe Beijing will [step up accusations of foreign intervention], but we don’t live under the advice of the Beijing government.
+What they say will not affect our will.”

 —With reporting by Kamakshi Ayyar, Hillary Leung and Abhishyant Kidangoor / Hong Kong